breadboard-ai/breadboard/packages/breadboard/docs/grammar/mental-model.md

 TODO: Add proper capabilities support to the syntax to cover the remaining cases, with all the added work that re-enabling the above will take...

+#### Serialization

+Something unique to this framework, is that you can serialize such recipes as `.json` files.
+Then they can run in any compatible runtime (with some constraints if special capabilities are needed), e.g. in browsers, on various server configurations and in native apps.
+And they can be reused in other frameworks, including non-JS ones, for example python frameworks, graphical graph editors, etc. -- this is at the core of the component system.

+Recipes can be published as singletons or as part of a _kit_, together with other recipes or single functions.

+There are _light kits_ that are themselves available as `.json` files and can be loaded on the fly, and there are _heavy kits_ that have to be loaded and provided by the runtime environment.
+Typically, the latter contains functions that aren't self-contained.
+This is a way for the runtime environment to provide runtime specific implementations of common functionality.